3.2. Introduction to Python#

 area_circle(5.7)

 If you have a large number of related modules, it’s natural that you would collect them into one or more folders in the file system.
-In Python terminology, a folder of Python files constitues a package, which, in turn, can have subpackages in subfolders.
+In Python terminology, a folder of Python files constitutes a package, which, in turn, can have subpackages in subfolders.
 A large collection of modules, often organized into many packages, is called a library.

 The standard library comprises the packages that are an integral part of any Python installation.
 You can see what the standard library offers by perusing its documentation or working through any comprehensive Python tutorial.
 For our purposes, consider these two examples.